-It can be challenging to set boundaries with narcissists because they are really good at manipulating their victims into invalidating their own thoughts, feelings, emotions, and needs.
+It can be extremely challenging to set boundaries with narcissists because they are really good at manipulating their victims into invalidating their own thoughts, feelings, emotions, and needs.
 Victims of narcissistic abuse are often manipulated into believing that they’ll be safer if they don’t set a boundary with the narcissist in their life.
-This couldn’t be further from the truth so it is important to know what happens if you don’t set a boundary with a narcissist.
+This couldn’t be further from the truth, so it is important to know what happens if you don’t set a boundary with a narcissist.

 When you don’t set a boundary with a narcissist you give them a lot of power and control over you and the relationship.
 The two biggest things that narcissists want out of their relationships are a consistent flow of narcissistic supply and their victim to be a repository for their negative emotions.
-When you don’t set boundaries with a narcissist, you give them both of these things.
+When you don’t set boundaries with a narcissist, you give them both of these things in abundance.

 How Does a Lack of Boundaries Give Narcissists Narcissistic Supply?

 Narcissistic supply can be obtained using positive and negative aspects of interpersonal interactions.
 Positive aspects of narcissistic supply is when the targeted victim is used for validation, admiration, and reassurance by the narcissist .
 It is the victim doing and saying things to make the narcissist happy, dedicating a lot of time to making sure that the narcissist’s needs are met, and so on.

 It is very common for narcissists to easily obtain this type of narcissistic supply when their victims don’t set boundaries in the beginning stages of the relationship.
 The reason being that in the beginning stages, narcissists are using manipulative techniques like mirroring and future faking to transform themselves into the “perfect” person for the victim.

 Mirroring is when a narcissist absorbs a ton of information about their victim’s identity and uses that information to create a falsified identity that is designed to fill a void in the victim’s life.